 - Confirm your pay period and pay schedule.
 If this is your first time running payroll through Square Payroll and you need to update your pay schedule, click the edit button next to your pay period on the Payroll overview page or learn how to edit your payroll period.

-- On the Payroll home screen, click Run Payroll to enter or import your employee’s hours.
+- On the Overview tab of your online Payroll dashboard or Square Payroll app, click Run Payroll to enter or import your employee’s hours.
 Don’t worry, you will be able to review everything before you send pay!

 Note: Direct deposit employees must have a bank account linked to be paid through Square Payroll.